bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 > 1. **Virtual Address Contiguituity**<br>
 > Process virtual address space must have 2MB aligned region
 > 2. **Page Table Entry Contiguity**<br>
-> The 512 PTES in the page tables must:
+> The 512 PTEs in the page tables must:
 >     - Be consecutive entries in the same page table
 >     - All be present (not swapped out)
 >     - Have identical permissions (all read/write, all read-only, etc.)